pimutils/mates.rs/README.md

 ### Synchronization with CardDAV (and others)

-[Vdirsyncer](http://vdirsyncer.readthedocs.org/) can be used to synchronize to a CardDAV server.
+[Vdirsyncer](http://vdirsyncer.readthedocs.org/) can be used to synchronize to a CardDAV server, using the `filesystem` storage.
 If you don't need that, using any decent file synchronization will work too.

 ## License